Materials-Consortia/OPTIMADE/optimade.rst

 Implementation of the :field:`meta` field is OPTIONAL.
 However, when an implementation supports the :field:`property_metadata` field, it SHOULD include metadata fields for all properties which have metadata and are present in the data part of the response.

-Example of a response in the JSON response format with two structure entries that each include a metadata property for the attribute field :field:`element_ratios` and the database-specific per entry metadata field :field:`_exmpl_originates_from_project` :
+Example of a response in the JSON response format with two structure entries that each include a metadata property for the attribute field :field:`elements_ratios` and the database-specific per entry metadata field :field:`_exmpl_originates_from_project` :

 .. code:: jsonc